wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 7. Go to the **Sign-in Method** tab of the application and add the passkey based adaptive script from your preferred editor.

-    !!! note
-        For the progressive enrollment adaptive script to function, you need to configure at least one additional authenticator to the first step of the authentication flow.
-Refer to [Passkey Progressive Enrollment]({{base_path}}/guides/authentication/conditional-auth/passkey-progressive-enrollment-based-template/) for more information.

     ---
     === "Classic Editor"
         To add the adaptive script using the Classic Editor: